OPM3 FAQ - Frequently Asked Questions

 Can I implement OPM3 on my own if i just buy PMI's OPM3 book from PMI?

 To repeat, you cannot implement OPM3 without the Capability Statements, which are not included in the OPM3 book from PMI.
 Moreover, conducting an assessment using the "high level" assessment questions in PMI's OPM3 book has derailed countless OPM3 implementations because the questions are misleading.
+You need to use the Capability Statements as your assessment questions instead.
 It is impossible to advance through OPM3's stages of maturity without the Capability Statements.

-Make sure you engage someone to help you who has the OPM3 Capability Statements and knows what they are doing.
+Make sure you engage people to help you who have the OPM3 Capability Statements and know what they are doing.
 The Capability Statements must be used as the assessment questions in your maturity assessment to determine which improvements your organization needs in order to increase its level of Organizational Project Management maturity.

 Was "OPM3 Online" an online version of the OPM3 Standard?